SirGnip/ClipDashboard/notes.md

 # next actions

-- look at IntelliJ warning highlights on StatusBar class and fix them
 - use drop down for clipboard operations instead of lots of buttons
     - reduce clutter
     - to save screen space